WarDrummer/dev-career-progression/README.md

 - [ ] Demonstrate the ability to use TDD to complete feature development
 - [ ] Explain the differences between different testing doubles (stubs, mocks, spies)
 - [ ] Demonstrate the use of code coverage to find and fill testing gaps
+- [ ] Explain common automated testing acronyms and patterns (A.A.A., F.I.R.S.T., Red-Green-Refactor)

 </details>

 ## <a name="automated-testing-journeyman"></a>Automated Testing (Journeyman)

+Developers need to be able to understand how their automated tests are directly linked to business value.
+Acceptance Test-Driven Development leads the developer to create their tests in a domain language that should be readable by non-technical resources.
+Also, integration and end-to-end tests can be used to validate automated deployments, ensuring an effective delivery pipeline that enables faster delivery of business value.

 #### Learning Goals/Topics
 - Acceptance Test-Driven Development (ATDD)